Best Software For Staying Connected To Remote Workers

 Being able to track where things are with any project is crucial, but when your team members are working remotely, it becomes even more important.
 Project management software that can be accessed from any device makes creating, tracking, and communicating throughout a project simple.
 Three to check out: Asana, Pivotal Tracker, and Basecamp.

 Some companies worry about time-theft, overtime laws, payroll, and billable hours.
 This concern can become especially precarious when employees work outside of the office.
-With software like Harvest, Transparent Business, and Toggle, employees can track their hours with the push of a button, which makes it easy for employers and employees to track productivity.
+With software like Time Doctor, Harvest, Transparent Business, and Toggle, employees can track their hours with the push of a button, which makes it easy for employers and employees to track productivity.